sunfishcode/wasm-reference-manual/WebAssembly.md

 values of its operands.

 **Validation:**
- - `$any` is required to be equal to the arity of the popped control-flow stack entry.
+ - `$T[$any]` is required to be the type sequence described by the signature of the popped control-flow stack entry.
+ - If the control-flow stack entry was pushed by an `if` (and there was no `else`), the signature is required to be `void`.

 > Each `end` ends a region begun by a corresponding `block`, `loop`, `if`, `else`, or the function entry.

+> Unlike in the branch instructions, `else` and `end` do not ignore surplus values on the stack, as `$any` is bound to the number of values pushed within the current block.

 #### Return